IoTone/hugo-gwatt-japan-biz-theme/README.md

 ## Installation

 If this is your first hugo page, please read the [Basic Usage of Hugo](https://gohugo.io/getting-started/usage/) article.
+Note: Hugo v0.135.0 or greater is needed.
+Older versions may not work.

 Clone this repo or download the zip, place it inside of the `themes` directory of your hugo site and use the `config.toml` file located in exampleSite as a starting point.